rishizek/CarND-Vehicle-Detection/README.md

 ### Here is the result of threshold on the integrated heatmap from all six images:
 ![alt text][image7]

 The false positives are disappeared after the threshold.
 Note that for the purpose of explanation I applied the threshold to the heatmap of single frame here.
-However, when I applied to video, threshold was applied to the the averaging heatmap of 20 viedo frames.
+However, when I applied to video, threshold was applied to the the averaged heatmap of 20 viedo frames.

 ### Here the resulting bounding boxes and heatmap after threshold and `scipy.ndimage.measurements.label()` :
 ![alt text][image8]